DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-09-14-copy-content-from-another-course-14-sept.md

 Notes on implementation:

-* the disclosure must have unique but hidden text for screenreaders (like the edit links)
+- the disclosure must have unique but hidden text for screenreaders (like the edit links)
-* when the form is submitted the behaviour is the same, eg the ‘About this course’ page is loaded with [the orange prompt](/publish-teacher-training-courses/copy-content-from-another-course-live#copying-content-on-about-this-course)
+- when the form is submitted the behaviour is the same, eg the ‘About this course’ page is loaded with [the orange prompt](/publish-teacher-training-courses/copy-content-from-another-course-live#copying-content-on-about-this-course)

 The disclosure is placed below the empty sections.
 It might be better above them as the primary action, this might draw attention away from the edit link.
 We’ll need to test this positioning and iterate.

+*[MVP]: Minimum Viable Product